datacarpentry/python-socialsci/_episodes/03-control-structures.md

 ~~~
 {: .language-python}

-If the expression evaluates to `True` then the statements 1 to n will be executed followed by `statement always executed` .
-If the expression is `False`, only `statement always executed` is executed.
+If the expression evaluates to `True`, the statements 1 to n will be executed followed by `statement always executed`.
+If the expression evaluates to `False`, only `statement always executed` is executed.
 Python knows which lines of code are related to the `if` statement by the indentation, no extra syntax is necessary.

 Below are some examples: